ome/omero-documentation/omero/developers/scripts/index.rst

 scripts.
 You should use the :doc:`style-guide` to ensure your script interacts with the OMERO clients in a usable way.

-If you are a biologist with no previous coding experience, you may find the `Python for Biologists
+If you are a biologist with no previous programming experience, you may find the `Python for Biologists
 <http://pythonforbiologists.com/index.php/introduction-to-python-for-biologists/>`_ free online course helpful.

 Contributing back to the community